-As part of the ICAAP, institutions are expected to conduct a tailored and in-depth review of their vulnerabilities through stress testing.89 The stress scenarios should comprise all material risks that may deplete internal capital or impact regulatory capital ratios and be used as part of the institution's stress-testing programme in both the economic and normative perspective.
-For physical risk, institutions are expected to consider using scenarios that are in line with scientific climate change pathways, such as IPCC or IEA scenarios.
-All these aspects should be properly reflected in an institution's ICAAP.90 When conducting scenario analysis and stress testing with respect to climate-related and environmental risks, at least the following aspects are expected to be considered:
+As part of the ICAAP, institutions are expected to conduct a tailored and in-depth review of their vulnerabilities through stress testing.117 The stress scenarios should comprise all material risks that may deplete internal capital or impact regulatory capital ratios and be used as part of the institution's stress-testing programme in both the economic and normative perspective.
+Institutions are expected to consider using scenarios that are in line with scientific climate change pathways, such as IPCC scenarios.
+Specifically for transition risk, institutions are expected to use scenarios that, for different policy outcomes (e.g. early or late transition), embed plausible considerations for the related physical outcome.118 This entails, for instance, considering how chronic climate impacts associated with the late transition scenario can potentially further reinforce policy action.
+All these aspects should be properly reflected in an institution's ICAAP.119 When conducting scenario analysis and stress testing with respect to climate-related and environmental risks, at least the following aspects are expected to be considered for both the normative and economic perspectives: